radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 If you aren't configuring a global database cluster, don't specify this property.
 * **Iops**: int: The amount of Provisioned IOPS (input/output operations per second) to be initially allocated for each DB instance in the Multi-AZ DB cluster.
 * **KmsKeyId**: string: The Amazon Resource Name (ARN) of the AWS Key Management Service master key that is used to encrypt the database instances in the DB cluster, such as arn:aws:kms:us-east-1:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef.
 If you enable the StorageEncrypted property but don't specify this property, the default master key is used.
 If you specify this property, you must set the StorageEncrypted property to true.
+* **ManageMasterUserPassword**: bool: A value that indicates whether to manage the master user password with AWS Secrets Manager.
 * **MasterUsername**: string: The name of the master user for the DB cluster.
 You must specify MasterUsername, unless you specify SnapshotIdentifier.
 In that case, don't specify MasterUsername.
 * **MasterUserPassword**: string (WriteOnly): The master password for the DB instance.
+* **MasterUserSecret**: [MasterUserSecret](#masterusersecret): Contains the secret managed by RDS in AWS Secrets Manager for the master user password.
 * **MonitoringInterval**: int: The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB cluster.
 To turn off collecting Enhanced Monitoring metrics, specify 0.
 The default is 0.
 * **MonitoringRoleArn**: string: The Amazon Resource Name (ARN) for the IAM role that permits RDS to send Enhanced Monitoring metrics to Amazon CloudWatch Logs.
 * **NetworkType**: string: The network type of the DB cluster.